 - Pour some hot water over the pounded nuts, squeeze and use a sieve to strain out the extract – do this a couple of times until you get all the extract from the nut.

-- Pour the extract in a pot and boil until it thickens and the oil rises to the top.
+- Pour the extract into a pot and boil until it thickens and the oil rises to the top.
 Then continue with the remaining process in this recipe below.

-- I have used the canned palm nut concentrate in this recipe.
-This makes the process of making bangs a little easier and faster than the traditional method which requires making the palm nut extract yourself.
-However, I have provided a note on how to make Banga using the fresh palm nut fruit below.
+- I have used canned palm nut concentrate in this recipe.
+This makes the process of making banga soup a little easier and faster than the traditional method, which requires making the palm nut extract yourself.
+However, I have provided a note on how to make banga soup using the fresh palm nut fruit below.

 - You can boil your meat for more or less than 30 minutes, depending on the meat type you use.
-Tougher meat cut will cook longer while softer meat cut will cook shorter.
+Tougher meat cuts will cook longer, while softer meat cuts will cook faster.